miguelalarcos/quick-search-form/README.md

 The possible types are: string, boolean, integer, float, decimal and date.
 When you get the doc object of a form, the decimal types are instances of Decimal of decimal.js, and dates are instances of moment.

 A doc can be in three different states: raw, JSON and object.
 The package provides functions to pass from JSON to object and the reverse: `JSON2Object`, `object2JSON`.
-You have to pass de doc from object to JSON before sending to server.
-The validate functions receives the doc in object form.
+The default state is JSON but the validate functions receives the doc in object form.

 An interesting thing of this package is to construct Mongo-like queries: